JavierAntoran/Bayesian-Neural-Networks/README.md

  on (ExperimentType), i.e. homoscedastic/heteroscedastic.
 The heteroscedastic
   notebooks contain both toy and UCI dataset experiments for a given (ModelName).

-We wrote these notebooks and did all regression experiments in [Google Colab](https://colab.research.google.com/).
+We also provide [Google Colab](https://colab.research.google.com/) notebooks.
 This means that you can run on a GPU (for free!).
 No modifications required - all dependencies and datasets are added from within the notebooks - except for selecting Runtime -> Change runtime type -> Hardware accelerator -> GPU.